 Servi ces that are covered for you What you must pay when you get these services • Laboratory tests \$0 copay for Medicare-covered laboratory services (e.g., urinalysis).
-A referral may be required.
-Prior Authorization may be required. • Blood - including storage and administration.
+Prior Authorization may be required . • Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used. \$0 copay for Medicare-covered blood services.
-A referral may be required.
-Prior Authorization may be required. • Other outpatient diagnostic tests - Non-radiological diagnostic services (e.g., allergy test or EKG) \$0 copay for Medicare-covered diagnostic procedures and tests (e.g., allergy test or EKG).
-A referral may be required.
-Prior Authorization may be required. • Other outpatient diagnostic tests (includes complex tests such as CT, MRI, MRA, SPECT) - Radiological diagnostic services, not including flat film X-rays \$75 copay for Medicare-covered diagnostic radiology services in a provider's office or freestanding facility. \$150 copay for Medicare-covered diagnostic radiology services performed in an outpatient hospital.
-A referral may be required.
-Prior Authorization may be required.
+All other components of blood are covered beginning with the first pint used. \$0 copay for Medicare-covered blood services. • Other outpatient diagnostic tests - Non-radiological diagnostic services (e.g., allergy test or EKG) \$50 copay for Medicare-covered diagnostic procedures and tests (e.g., allergy test or EKG).
+Prior Authorization may be required . • Other outpatient diagnostic tests (includes complex tests such as CT, MRI, MRA, SPECT) - Radiological diagnostic services, not including flat film X-rays \$75 copay for Medicare-covered diagnostic radiology services in a provider's office or freestanding facility. \$195 copay for Medicare-covered diagnostic radiology services performed in an outpatient hospital.
+Prior Authorization may be required. • Spirometry for chronic obstructive pulmonary disease (COPD).
+Spirometry is a common office test used to check how well your lungs are working once you're being treated for COPD. \$0 copay for Spirometry for members with a diagnosis of COPD.
+Prior Authorization may be required .

 Services that are covered for you What you must pay when you get these services DEXA Scan \$0 copay for Dexa Scan.
-A referral may be required.
 Prior Authorization may be required.
-If you receive multiple services from the same service category on the same day, you will be responsible to pay the maximum copay amount for that service category at that location.
+If you receive multiple services from the same service category on the same day at the same facility, you will be responsible to pay the maximum copay amount for that service category at that location.
 However, if the benefit for one service is a copay and the benefit for another service is a coinsurance, you may be asked to pay both the copay and the coinsurance.

 Services that are covered for you What you must pay when you get these services Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
 This fact sheet is available on the Web at www.medicare. gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week. \$90 copay for outpatient observation services when you enter observation status through an emergency room. \$200 copay for outpatient observation services when you enter observation status through an outpatient facility.
-Additional costs will apply for Medicare Part B prescription drugs A referral may be required.
-Prior Authorization may be required.
+You can call these numbers for free, 24 hours a day, 7 days a week. \$120 copay for outpatient observation services when you enter observation status through an emergency room. \$195 copay for outpatient observation services when you enter observation status through an outpatient facility.
+Additional costs will apply for Medicare Part B prescription drugs Prior Authorization may be required .